jonschacter/jonschacter.github.io/_posts/2020-06-06-my_early_struggles_with_oo_javascript.markdown

 At the end of the day Friday, I had a nearly identical product.
 However I am much prouder of my code.
 I think it turned out much cleaner and am thrilled with the changes I made.
 I think using OO made my logic much clearer and my code less repetitive.
 It allowed clearer separation and organization.
 If I could go back in time and approach this project again I would take a little more time planning.
 I dove in quickly building upon function after function without taking the time to set up clear infrastructure and organization, and while the project might not have changed much it took a significant amount of additional work for myself to feel proud of it.

-One specific ways OO was able to help was using class methods to store object instances in memory and cut down on the amount of fetch requests I'd have to make.
-Check the following code snippet:
+One specific way OO was able to help was using class methods to store, update, and delete object instances in memory and cut down on the amount of fetch requests I'd have to make.

 ```
 class Team {